Skip to content

 Key Stat70%of residential burglaries involve the offender entering through a door according to ONS data (2025)

 Fire risks increase significantly in shared houses due to overloaded plug sockets, cheap phone chargers, and unattended cooking after nights out.
 Your landlord has strict legal obligations to meet specific fire safety standards under the Smoke and Carbon Monoxide Alarm Regulations 2022.
 You must verify these standards are met upon arrival and maintain safe daily habits throughout your tenancy.
-Read our student housing section for clear details on your tenancy rights regarding safety and compliance.

 You will likely bring thousands of pounds worth of laptops, phones, tablets, and gaming consoles to university.
 Standard family home insurance policies rarely cover individual rooms in shared houses automatically.
 You need specific cover and physical deterrents to keep your academic work and personal data safe.
 Most insurers will reject your claim if a burglar walks through an unlocked door.
 Budgeting for specialist insurance is vital, so factor this monthly cost into your spending plan using our student budget calculator.